nekrassov01/Pasm/README.md

 ## To do

-- Pass the 'VpcId' and 'SubnetId' of the sample template as parameters.
+- [ ] Pass the 'VpcId' and 'SubnetId' of the sample template as parameters.
+- [ ] Adding Alias commands.
-- Implement the cleanup process.
+- [ ] Implement the cleanup process.
-- Performance tuning.
+- [ ] Performance tuning.